5 Fisher information

 With the above the Fisher information for \(\boldsymbol \theta\) is then transformed to the Fisher information for \(\boldsymbol \zeta\) applying the chain rule for the Hessian matrix: \[ \boldsymbol I^{\text{Fisher}}(\boldsymbol \zeta) = (D \boldsymbol \theta(\boldsymbol \zeta))^T \, \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) \rvert_{\boldsymbol \theta= \boldsymbol \theta(\boldsymbol \zeta)} \, D \boldsymbol \theta(\boldsymbol \zeta) \] This type of transformation is also known as covariant transformation.

-In information geometry (Amari 2016) probability distributions are studied using tools from differential geometry.
+In information geometry probability distributions are studied using tools from differential geometry.
 From this geometric perspective, smoothly parametrised distribution families \(P(\boldsymbol \theta)\) are viewed as manifolds.
 In KL divergence geometry the Fisher information \(\boldsymbol I^{\text{Fisher}}(\boldsymbol \theta)\) serves as metric tensor, measuring local distances between nearby distributions.

-5.2 Expected Fisher information examples
+5.2 Fisher information examples

 Models with a single parameter

-The log-pmf for the Bernoulli distribution \(\text{Ber}(\theta)\) is \[ \log p(x | \theta) = x \log(\theta) + (1-x) \log(1-\theta) \] where \(\theta\) is the probability of “success”.
-The second derivative with regard to the parameter \(\theta\) is \[ \frac{d^2}{d\theta^2} \log p(x | \theta) = -\frac{x}{\theta^2}- \frac{1-x}{(1-\theta)^2} \] Since \(\text{E}(x) = \theta\) we get as Fisher information \[ \begin{split} I^{\text{Fisher}}(\theta) & = -\text{E}\left(\frac{d^2}{d\theta^2} \log p(x | \theta) \right)\\ &= \frac{\theta}{\theta^2}+ \frac{1-\theta}{(1-\theta)^2} \\ &= \frac{1}{\theta(1-\theta)}\\ \end{split} \]
+The log-pmf for the Bernoulli distribution \(\operatorname{Ber}(\theta)\) is \[ \log p(x | \theta) = x \log \theta + (1-x) \log(1-\theta) \] where \(\theta\) is the probability of “success”.
+The second derivative with regard to the parameter \(\theta\) is \[ \frac{d^2}{d\theta^2} \log p(x | \theta) = -\frac{x}{\theta^2}- \frac{1-x}{(1-\theta)^2} \] Since \(\operatorname{E}(x) = \theta\) we get as Fisher information \[ \begin{split} I^{\text{Fisher}}(\theta) & = -\operatorname{E}\left(\frac{d^2}{d\theta^2} \log p(x | \theta) \right)\\ &= \frac{\theta}{\theta^2}+ \frac{1-\theta}{(1-\theta)^2} \\ &= \frac{1}{\theta(1-\theta)}\\ \end{split} \]

 Example 5.2 Quadratic approximations of the KL divergence between two Bernoulli distributions:

-From Example 4.3 we have as KL divergence \[ D_{\text{KL}}\left (\text{Ber}(\theta_1), \text{Ber}(\theta_2) \right)=\theta_1 \log\left( \frac{\theta_1}{\theta_2}\right) + (1-\theta_1) \log\left(\frac{1-\theta_1}{1-\theta_2}\right) \] and from Example 5.1 the corresponding expected Fisher information.
+From Example 4.3 we have as KL divergence \[ D_{\text{KL}}\left (\operatorname{Ber}(\theta_1), \operatorname{Ber}(\theta_2) \right)=\theta_1 \log\left( \frac{\theta_1}{\theta_2}\right) + (1-\theta_1) \log\left(\frac{1-\theta_1}{1-\theta_2}\right) \] and from Example 5.1 the corresponding Fisher information.

-The quadratic approximation implies that \[ D_{\text{KL}}\left( \text{Ber}(\theta), \text{Ber}(\theta + \varepsilon) \right) \approx \frac{\varepsilon^2}{2} I^{\text{Fisher}}(\theta) = \frac{\varepsilon^2}{2 \theta (1-\theta)} \] and also that \[ D_{\text{KL}}\left( \text{Ber}(\theta+\varepsilon), \text{Ber}(\theta) \right) \approx \frac{\varepsilon^2}{2} I^{\text{Fisher}}(\theta) = \frac{\varepsilon^2}{2 \theta (1-\theta)} \]
+The quadratic approximation implies that \[ D_{\text{KL}}\left( \operatorname{Ber}(\theta), \operatorname{Ber}(\theta + \varepsilon) \right) \approx \frac{\varepsilon^2}{2} I^{\text{Fisher}}(\theta) = \frac{\varepsilon^2}{2 \theta (1-\theta)} \] and also that \[ D_{\text{KL}}\left( \operatorname{Ber}(\theta+\varepsilon), \operatorname{Ber}(\theta) \right) \approx \frac{\varepsilon^2}{2} I^{\text{Fisher}}(\theta) = \frac{\varepsilon^2}{2 \theta (1-\theta)} \]

 In Worksheet E1 this is verified by using a second order Taylor series applied to the KL divergence.

-The log-pdf for \(N(\mu, \sigma^2)\) is \[ \log p(x | \mu, \sigma^2) = -\frac{1}{2} \log(\sigma^2) -\frac{1}{2 \sigma^2} (x-\mu)^2 - \frac{1}{2}\log(2 \pi) \] The second derivative with respect to \(\mu\) is \[ \frac{d^2}{d\mu^2} \log p(x | \mu, \sigma^2) = -\frac{1}{\sigma^2} \] Therefore the expected Fisher information is \[ \boldsymbol I^{\text{Fisher}}\left(\mu\right) = \frac{1}{\sigma^2} \]
+The log-pdf for \(N(\mu, \sigma^2)\) is \[ \log p(x | \mu, \sigma^2) = -\frac{1}{2} \log \sigma^2 -\frac{1}{2 \sigma^2} (x-\mu)^2 - \frac{1}{2}\log(2 \pi) \] The second derivative with respect to \(\mu\) is \[ \frac{d^2}{d\mu^2} \log p(x | \mu, \sigma^2) = -\frac{1}{\sigma^2} \] Therefore the Fisher information is \[ \boldsymbol I^{\text{Fisher}}\left(\mu\right) = \frac{1}{\sigma^2} \]

 Models with multiple parameters

-The log-pdf for \(N(\mu, \sigma^2)\) is \[ \log p(x | \mu, \sigma^2) = -\frac{1}{2} \log(\sigma^2) -\frac{1}{2 \sigma^2} (x-\mu)^2 - \frac{1}{2}\log(2 \pi) \] The gradient with respect to \(\mu\) and \(\sigma^2\) (!) is the vector \[ \nabla \log p(x | \mu, \sigma^2) = \begin{pmatrix} \frac{1}{\sigma^2} (x-\mu) \\ - \frac{1}{2 \sigma^2} + \frac{1}{2 \sigma^4} (x- \mu)^2 \\ \end{pmatrix} \] Hint for calculating the gradient: replace \(\sigma^2\) by \(v\) and then take the partial derivative with regard to \(v\), then substitute back.
+The log-pdf for \(N(\mu, \sigma^2)\) is \[ \log p(x | \mu, \sigma^2) = -\frac{1}{2} \log \sigma^2 -\frac{1}{2 \sigma^2} (x-\mu)^2 - \frac{1}{2}\log(2 \pi) \] The gradient with respect to \(\mu\) and \(\sigma^2\) (!) is the vector \[ \nabla \log p(x | \mu, \sigma^2) = \begin{pmatrix} \frac{1}{\sigma^2} (x-\mu) \\ - \frac{1}{2 \sigma^2} + \frac{1}{2 \sigma^4} (x- \mu)^2 \\ \end{pmatrix} \] Hint for calculating the gradient: replace \(\sigma^2\) by \(v\) and then take the partial derivative with regard to \(v\), then substitute back.

-The corresponding Hessian matrix is \[ \nabla \nabla^T \log p(x | \mu, \sigma^2) = \begin{pmatrix} -\frac{1}{\sigma^2} & -\frac{1}{\sigma^4} (x-\mu)\\ -\frac{1}{\sigma^4} (x-\mu) & \frac{1}{2\sigma^4} - \frac{1}{\sigma^6}(x- \mu)^2 \\ \end{pmatrix} \] As \(\text{E}(x) = \mu\) we have \(\text{E}(x-\mu) =0\).
-Furthermore, with \(\text{E}( (x-\mu)^2 ) =\sigma^2\) we see that \(\text{E}\left(\frac{1}{\sigma^6}(x- \mu)^2\right) = \frac{1}{\sigma^4}\).
-Therefore the expected Fisher information matrix as the negative expected Hessian matrix is \[ \boldsymbol I^{\text{Fisher}}\left(\mu,\sigma^2\right) = \begin{pmatrix} \frac{1}{\sigma^2} & 0 \\ 0 & \frac{1}{2\sigma^4} \end{pmatrix} \]
+The corresponding Hessian matrix is \[ \nabla \nabla^T \log p(x | \mu, \sigma^2) = \begin{pmatrix} -\frac{1}{\sigma^2} & -\frac{1}{\sigma^4} (x-\mu)\\ -\frac{1}{\sigma^4} (x-\mu) & \frac{1}{2\sigma^4} - \frac{1}{\sigma^6}(x- \mu)^2 \\ \end{pmatrix} \] As \(\operatorname{E}(x) = \mu\) we have \(\operatorname{E}(x-\mu) =0\).
+Furthermore, with \(\operatorname{E}( (x-\mu)^2 ) =\sigma^2\) we see that \(\operatorname{E}\left(\frac{1}{\sigma^6}(x- \mu)^2\right) = \frac{1}{\sigma^4}\).
+Therefore the Fisher information matrix as the negative expected Hessian matrix is \[ \boldsymbol I^{\text{Fisher}}\left(\mu,\sigma^2\right) = \begin{pmatrix} \frac{1}{\sigma^2} & 0 \\ 0 & \frac{1}{2\sigma^4} \end{pmatrix} \]

-The log-pmf function for the categorical distribution \(\text{Cat}(\boldsymbol \pi)\) with \(K\) classes and \(K-1\) free parameters \(\pi_1, \ldots, \pi_{K-1}\) is \[ \begin{split} \log p(\boldsymbol x| \pi_1, \ldots, \pi_{K-1} ) & =\sum_{k=1}^{K-1} x_k \log \pi_k + x_K \log \pi_K \\ & =\sum_{k=1}^{K-1} x_k \log \pi_k + \left( 1 - \sum_{k=1}^{K-1} x_k \right) \log \left( 1 - \sum_{k=1}^{K-1} \pi_k \right) \\ \end{split} \]
+The log-pmf function for the categorical distribution \(\operatorname{Cat}(\boldsymbol \theta)\) with \(K\) classes and \(K-1\) free parameters \(\theta_1, \ldots, \theta_{K-1}\) is \[ \begin{split} \log p(\boldsymbol x| \theta_1, \ldots, \theta_{K-1} ) & =\sum_{k=1}^{K-1} x_k \log \theta_k + x_K \log \theta_K \\ & =\sum_{k=1}^{K-1} x_k \log \theta_k + \left( 1 - \sum_{k=1}^{K-1} x_k \right) \log \left( 1 - \sum_{k=1}^{K-1} \theta_k \right) \\ \end{split} \]

-From the log-pmf we compute the Hessian matrix of second order partial derivatives \(\nabla \nabla^T \log p(\boldsymbol x| \pi_1, \ldots, \pi_{K-1} )\) with regard to \(\pi_1, \ldots, \pi_{K-1}\):
+From the log-pmf we compute the Hessian matrix of second order partial derivatives \(\nabla \nabla^T \log p(\boldsymbol x| \theta_1, \ldots, \theta_{K-1} )\) with regard to \(\theta_1, \ldots, \theta_{K-1}\):

-The diagonal entries of the Hessian matrix (with \(i=1, \ldots, K-1\)) are \[ \frac{\partial^2}{\partial \pi_i^2} \log p(\boldsymbol x|\pi_1, \ldots, \pi_{K-1}) = -\frac{x_i}{\pi_i^2}-\frac{x_K}{\pi_K^2} \]
+The diagonal entries of the Hessian matrix (with \(i=1, \ldots, K-1\)) are \[ \frac{\partial^2}{\partial \theta_i^2} \log p(\boldsymbol x|\theta_1, \ldots, \theta_{K-1}) = -\frac{x_i}{\theta_i^2}-\frac{x_K}{\theta_K^2} \]

-the off-diagonal entries are (with \(j=1, \ldots, K-1\) and \(j \neq i\)) \[ \frac{\partial^2}{\partial \pi_i \partial \pi_j} \log p(\boldsymbol x|\pi_1, \ldots, \pi_{K-1}) = -\frac{ x_K}{\pi_K^2} \]
+the off-diagonal entries are (with \(j=1, \ldots, K-1\) and \(j \neq i\)) \[ \frac{\partial^2}{\partial \theta_i \partial \theta_j} \log p(\boldsymbol x|\theta_1, \ldots, \theta_{K-1}) = -\frac{ x_K}{\theta_K^2} \]

-Recalling that \(\text{E}(x_i) = \pi_i\) we obtain the expected Fisher information matrix for a categorical distribution as \(K-1 \times K-1\) dimensional matrix \[ \begin{split} \boldsymbol I^{\text{Fisher}}\left( \pi_1, \ldots, \pi_{K-1} \right) &= -\text{E}\left( \nabla \nabla^T \log p(\boldsymbol x| \pi_1, \ldots, \pi_{K-1}) \right) \\ & = \begin{pmatrix} \frac{1}{\pi_1} + \frac{1}{\pi_K} & \cdots & \frac{1}{\pi_K} \\ \vdots & \ddots & \vdots \\ \frac{1}{\pi_K} & \cdots & \frac{1}{\pi_{K-1}} + \frac{1}{\pi_K} \\ \end{pmatrix}\\ & = \text{Diag}\left( \frac{1}{\pi_1} , \ldots, \frac{1}{\pi_{K-1}} \right) + \frac{1}{\pi_K} \mathbf 1\\ \end{split} \]
+Recalling that \(\operatorname{E}(x_i) = \theta_i\) we obtain the Fisher information matrix for a categorical distribution as \(K-1 \times K-1\) dimensional matrix \[ \begin{split} \boldsymbol I^{\text{Fisher}}\left( \theta_1, \ldots, \theta_{K-1} \right) &= -\operatorname{E}\left( \nabla \nabla^T \log p(\boldsymbol x| \theta_1, \ldots, \theta_{K-1}) \right) \\ & = \begin{pmatrix} \frac{1}{\theta_1} + \frac{1}{\theta_K} & \cdots & \frac{1}{\theta_K} \\ \vdots & \ddots & \vdots \\ \frac{1}{\theta_K} & \cdots & \frac{1}{\theta_{K-1}} + \frac{1}{\theta_K} \\ \end{pmatrix}\\ & = \operatorname{Diag}\left( \frac{1}{\theta_1} , \ldots, \frac{1}{\theta_{K-1}} \right) + \frac{1}{\theta_K} \mathbf 1\\ \end{split} \]

-For \(K=2\) and \(\pi_1=\theta\) this reduces to the expected Fisher information of the Bernoulli distribution, see Example 5.1. \[ \begin{split} I^{\text{Fisher}}(\theta) & = \left(\frac{1}{\theta} + \frac{1}{1-\theta} \right) \\ &= \frac{1}{\theta (1-\theta)} \\ \end{split} \]
+For \(K=2\) and \(\theta_1=\theta\) this reduces to the Fisher information of the Bernoulli distribution, see Example 5.1, with \[ \begin{split} I^{\text{Fisher}}(\theta) & = \left(\frac{1}{\theta} + \frac{1}{1-\theta} \right) \\ &= \frac{1}{\theta (1-\theta)} \\ \end{split} \]

 Example 5.6 \(\color{Red} \blacktriangleright\) Quadratic approximation of KL divergence of the categorical distribution and the Neyman and Pearson divergence:

-We now consider the local approximation of the KL divergence \(D_{\text{KL}}(Q, P)\) between the categorical distribution \(Q=\text{Cat}(\boldsymbol q)\) with probabilities \(\boldsymbol q=(q_1, \ldots, q_K)^T\) and the categorical distribution \(P=\text{Cat}(\boldsymbol p)\) with probabilities \(\boldsymbol p= (p_1, \ldots, p_K)^T\).
+We now consider the local approximation of the KL divergence \(D_{\text{KL}}(Q, P)\) between the categorical distribution \(Q=\operatorname{Cat}(\boldsymbol q)\) with probabilities \(\boldsymbol q=(q_1, \ldots, q_K)^T\) and the categorical distribution \(P=\operatorname{Cat}(\boldsymbol p)\) with probabilities \(\boldsymbol p= (p_1, \ldots, p_K)^T\).

-From Example 4.6 we already know the KL divergence and from Example 5.5 the corresponding expected Fisher information.
+From Example 4.6 we already know the KL divergence and from Example 5.5 the corresponding Fisher information.

 First, we keep \(Q\) fixed and assume that \(P\) is a perturbed version of \(Q\) with \(\boldsymbol p= \boldsymbol q+\boldsymbol \varepsilon\).
 The perturbations \(\boldsymbol \varepsilon=(\varepsilon_1, \ldots, \varepsilon_K)^T\) satisfy \(\sum_{k=1}^K \varepsilon_k = 0\) because \(\sum_{k=1}^K q_i=1\) and \(\sum_{k=1}^K p_i=1\).
 Thus \(\varepsilon_K = -\sum_{k=1}^{K-1} \varepsilon_k\).
-Then \[ \begin{split} D_{\text{KL}}(\text{Cat}(\boldsymbol q), \text{Cat}(\boldsymbol q+\boldsymbol \varepsilon)) & \approx \frac{1}{2} (\varepsilon_1, \ldots, \varepsilon_{K-1}) \, \boldsymbol I^{\text{Fisher}}\left( q_1, \ldots, q_{K-1} \right) \begin{pmatrix} \varepsilon_1 \\ \vdots \\ \varepsilon_{K-1}\\ \end{pmatrix} \\ &= \frac{1}{2} \left( \sum_{k=1}^{K-1} \frac{\varepsilon_k^2}{q_k} + \frac{ \left(\sum_{k=1}^{K-1} \varepsilon_k\right)^2}{q_K} \right) \\ &= \frac{1}{2} \sum_{k=1}^{K} \frac{\varepsilon_k^2}{q_k}\\ &= \frac{1}{2} \sum_{k=1}^{K} \frac{(q_k-p_k)^2}{q_k}\\ & = \frac{1}{2} D_{\text{Neyman}}(Q, P)\\ \end{split} \] Second, keeping \(P\) fixed and with \(Q\) a perturbation of \(P\) we get \[ \begin{split} D_{\text{KL}}(\text{Cat}(\boldsymbol p+\boldsymbol \varepsilon), \text{Cat}(\boldsymbol p)) &\approx \frac{1}{2} \sum_{k=1}^{K} \frac{(q_k-p_k)^2}{p_k}\\ &= \frac{1}{2} D_{\text{Pearson}}(Q, P) \end{split} \] Note that in both approximations we divide by the probabilities of the distribution that is kept fixed.
+Then \[ \begin{split} D_{\text{KL}}(\operatorname{Cat}(\boldsymbol q), \operatorname{Cat}(\boldsymbol q+\boldsymbol \varepsilon)) & \approx \frac{1}{2} (\varepsilon_1, \ldots, \varepsilon_{K-1}) \, \boldsymbol I^{\text{Fisher}}\left( q_1, \ldots, q_{K-1} \right) \begin{pmatrix} \varepsilon_1 \\ \vdots \\ \varepsilon_{K-1}\\ \end{pmatrix} \\ &= \frac{1}{2} \left( \sum_{k=1}^{K-1} \frac{\varepsilon_k^2}{q_k} + \frac{ \left(\sum_{k=1}^{K-1} \varepsilon_k\right)^2}{q_K} \right) \\ &= \frac{1}{2} \sum_{k=1}^{K} \frac{\varepsilon_k^2}{q_k}\\ &= \frac{1}{2} \sum_{k=1}^{K} \frac{(q_k-p_k)^2}{q_k}\\ & = \frac{1}{2} D_{\text{Neyman}}(Q, P)\\ \end{split} \] Second, keeping \(P\) fixed and with \(Q\) a perturbation of \(P\) we get \[ \begin{split} D_{\text{KL}}(\operatorname{Cat}(\boldsymbol p+\boldsymbol \varepsilon), \operatorname{Cat}(\boldsymbol p)) &\approx \frac{1}{2} \sum_{k=1}^{K} \frac{(q_k-p_k)^2}{p_k}\\ &= \frac{1}{2} D_{\text{Pearson}}(Q, P) \end{split} \] Note that in both approximations we divide by the probabilities of the distribution that is kept fixed.

 In the above we encounter the Pearson \(\chi^2\) divergence and the Neyman \(\chi^2\) divergence.
 Both are, like the KL divergence, part of the family of \(f\)-divergences.
 The Neyman \(\chi^2\) divergence is also known as the reverse Pearson divergence as \(D_{\text{Neyman}}(Q, P) = D_{\text{Pearson}}(P, Q)\).